-Reggae beats combines the intensity of soul music, the light touch of ska, and the spiritual center of Jamaican mento.
+However reggae beats combines the intensity of soul music, the light touch of ska, and above all spiritual center of Jamaican mento.

 The music is famed for the rhythmic patterns heard in percussion, bass lines, and rhythm guitar parts.

-- Steppers: Similar to the American “four on the floor” feel, this beat features a steady quarter-note pulse on the bass drum, often doubled by the bass guitar.
+Steppers: Similar to the American “four on the floor” feel, above all this beat features a steady quarter-note pulse on the bass drum, often doubled by the bass guitar.

-- One drop: The one-drop beat features a steady sixteenth-note pulse (like American funk music) with a backbeat accent from the kick drum and snare drum.
-So It takes its name from the song “One Drop” by Bob Marley & The Wailers.
+One drop: The one-drop beat features a steady sixteenth-note pulse (like American funk music) similarly with a backbeat accent from the kick drum and snare drum.
+For instance It takes its name from the song “One Drop” by Bob Marley & The Wailers.

 6 Essential Reggae Instruments